 The event was a direct outcome of the OECD’s June 2011 High Level Meeting on the Internet Economy, at which there was an agreement that collecting additional data, consistent across the OECD community, is critical for determining factors that affect broadband access and adoption and assessing policies which may best advance national plans relating to broadband and the development of the Internet Economy.

-A first workshop, jointly hosted by the FCC and the Department of Commerce in Washington, D.C. in October 2011, examined the OECD’s proposed Metrics Checklist (see DSTI/ICCP (2010)19 Rev2) to assess both the broad policy issue and the methodological underpinnings surrounding its further revision, adoption and ultimate implementation.
+A first workshop in October 2011, jointly hosted by the FCC and the Department of Commerce in Washington, D.C., examined the OECD’s proposed metrics checklist to assess both the broad policy issue and the methodological underpinnings surrounding its further revision, adoption and ultimate implementation.

-This goal of this second workshop is for participants to make a substantial advance in the development of new metrics for measuring broadband and the Internet Economy building on the discussions, so far, in particular, taking account of the outcome of the first workshop.
+This goal of the June 2012 London workshop was then for participants to make a substantial advance in the development of new metrics for measuring broadband and the Internet Economy building on the discussions, so far, in particular, taking account of the outcome of the first workshop.
 The goals were, inter alia, to reach agreement on:

-The OECD would like to thank Google for their support of the workshop
+The OECD would like to thank Google for its support of the workshop.